1/144 Jet Prototypes

 The Crown F-16A kit, which was also reboxed by Revell Germany (cat.nr.4006) and later released by Minicraft (cat.nr.4424), is in fact based on the YF-16 design, but was retooled to match F-16A dimensions.
 The way this was done, makes it easy to convert the kit back into a YF-16 prototype.

 The model depicts the 2nd prototype in experimental "Sky & Clouds" camouflage.
 For the blue (Air Superiority Blue FS.35450) I used Polly-S PCA800.
 For the 'clouds' color I mixed Humbrol paint to match Ford Motor Cy.
 'Wimbledon White', which was allegedly used on the real airframe.
+Note that my digital camera makes 'skin tones' such as 'Wimbledon White' look warmer and more intense, the sample in the 'paints used' table below is a close match.

 The tiny insignia decals came from the USMC section of a Crown Harrier sheet, the tail registration numbers and service markings were either taken from my spares box or hand painted, the aerial refueling aiming mark on the spine was also hand painted.